Most Expensive Retirement Communities in America: What $1M+ Really Gets You in 2026

 America's most expensive retirement communities offer resort-style living but require careful financial planning and honest assessment of your actual lifestyle needs before committing.

-• High-end communities bundle gourmet dining, on-site healthcare, concierge services, and cultural programs—services most people would otherwise buy separately.
+High-end communities bundle gourmet dining, on-site healthcare, concierge services, and cultural programs, the kinds of services most people would otherwise pay for one by one.

-• Premium locations like Beverly Hills, Manhattan, and Newport Beach command higher prices due to real estate value and proximity to cultural attractions.
+Premium locations like Beverly Hills, Manhattan, and Newport Beach command higher prices, driven by real estate value and easy access to cultural attractions.

-• Continuing Care Retirement Communities (CCRCs) offer tiered care, allowing you to age in place as healthcare needs evolve.
+Continuing Care Retirement Communities (CCRCs) offer tiered care, so you can age in place as your health needs shift.

-• You'll typically need about $4 million in assets to comfortably afford upscale retirement living for life.
+You'll typically need around $4 million in assets to comfortably afford upscale retirement living for life.

-• Make the decision based on your actual lifestyle preferences, healthcare needs, and whether bundled services justify the premium for your situation.
+Base the decision on your real lifestyle preferences, your healthcare needs, and whether those bundled services justify the premium for you.

 These communities provide a complete lifestyle with excellent service and convenience.
 However, they're only suitable for those with substantial retirement savings who genuinely value high-end amenities and convenience.